 Ants have a symbiotic relationship with passionflower vine and set up housekeeping on the vines because of their “extrafloral nectaries”.
 This means that certain parts of the plant other than the flowers produce nectar that the ants eat.

-Even more interesting is that the ants guard the plants and even go as far as to eat butterfly eggs and push tiny caterpillars off the plants to ensure the caterpillars don’t defoliate the vines.
+Even more interesting - the ants guard the plants and even go as far as to eat butterfly eggs and push tiny caterpillars off the plants to ensure the caterpillars don’t defoliate the vines.
 I try not to interrupt nature as much as I can, but I have been known to gently flick ants off passionflower vine if they’re near a caterpillar baby or egg.
 Whoops.

 It’s a Bug Eat Bug World